john-thuo1/Multilingual_SentimentAnalysis_Tool/README.md

 ## Key Features

 - Multilingual sentiment analysis: Supports languages such as English, Dutch, French, and more, with plans to expand to diverse African languages like Kiswahili.
-- Comprehensive insights: Analyzes review scores and generates informative graphs including line graphs, box plots, and sentiment heatmaps.
+- Comprehensive insights: Analyzes review scores and generates informative graphs including line graphs, box plots...
 - Actionable recommendations: Provides businesses with tailored recommendations for improving customer experiences and overall performance.
 - Powered by state-of-the-art models: Utilizes Hugging Face's 'nlptown/bert-base-multilingual-uncased-sentiment' model for accurate sentiment analysis.
 - User-friendly interface: Offers an intuitive and easy-to-use interface for businesses to access and interpret analysis results.